Furano Travel Guide

-Visitors can enjoy a number of fun outdoor activities at Furano including snowmobiling, snow rafting, hot air balloon rides, cross country skiing and sledding.
-There are also many tourist attractions in the city; a popular rainy day activity is a tour of the local cheese and wine factory where you can help make (and sample!) cheese, ice-cream and butter.
-The resort is also bordered by Hokkaido's incredible Daisetsu-zan National Park which is a wonderfully scenic area for tourists to explore.
+Visitors can enjoy a number of fun outdoor activities at Furano, including snowmobiling, snow rafting, hot-air balloon rides, cross country skiing, and sledding.
+There are also many tourist attractions in the city; a popular rainy day activity is a tour of the local cheese and wine factory where you can help make and sample cheese, ice-cream, and butter.
+The resort is also bordered by Hokkaido's incredible Daisetsu-zan National Park, a wonderfully scenic area for tourists to explore.

 There have been some complaints about groups of foreigners becoming too rowdy on the slopes.